Fate of Russia warship unclear after Ukrainians claim strike

 Maksym Marchenko, the governor of the Odesa region, across the Black Sea to the northwest of Sevastopol, said the Ukrainians struck the ship with two Neptune missiles and caused “serious damage.”

 Oleksiy Arestovych, an adviser to Ukraine’s president, then said the ship sank, calling it an event of “colossal significance.”
-In a video posted by Operation Command South of Ukraine’s military, an official said poor weather and explosions “overturned the cruiser and it began to sink.”
+In a video posted by Ukraine’s military, an officer said poor weather and explosions “overturned the cruiser and it began to sink.”

-He told The Associated Press that the warship was capable of launching 16 long-range cruise missiles.

-“If or when this is confirmed, if it is confirmed, we can only have a sigh of relief because this means that fewer missiles will reach Ukrainian cities,” he said.
+“If or when this is confirmed, if it is confirmed, we can only have a sigh of relief because this means that fewer missiles will reach Ukrainian cities,” he told The Associated Press.

 Russia’s Defense Ministry said ammunition on board detonated as a result of a fire, without saying what caused the blaze.
 It later said the ship was afloat and would be towed in for repairs.
 It said its “main missile weapons” were not damaged.
 In addition to the cruise missiles, the warship also had air-defense missiles and other guns.